 If you’re travelling across the world to go to a university, you want to make sure it’s the right one for you.
 University rankings cover lots of different categories, like student satisfaction and teaching effectiveness.
 You can also see how highly ranked the university is for specific subjects.
+For example:

 Prospectus are really useful for future students.
 They will include lots of information about the university, their courses and the city.
 As well as course listings, prospectuses will include student testimonials and photos of the facilities and campus.
 Prospectuses will also usually include a section or at least a page dedicated to international students, their entry requirements and if their any societies dedicated to non-UK students.

 Prospectuses can be requested via university website.
 They can be sent out via post or as an email attachment, but most will have versions accessible to be downloaded.

 Once you’ve discovered UK universities that interest you, head to their website and find the area dedicated to prospective students.
 As visiting open days is difficult as an international student, most university’s offer a virtual tour of their campus, student accommodation and sometimes the surrounding city.

 Through 360 degree panoramic photos and videos, you can get a picture of what it will be like to study and live there.
 Some universities offer videos where a student ambassador will guide you around the campus.

 You wouldn’t choose a restaurant, watch a movie or buy a product without reading a review.
 Why choose a university without reading reviews first?
 While rankings can give you an idea of the academic reputation, reading reviews from students reveals the unique experiences of people who come from international backgrounds, helping you to see if the UK is the right place for you.